Skip to Content

 50 Fun Facts About Romania You Probably Didn’t Know About

 At a glance, Romania rarely gets mentioned and even when it does it’s as the land of Count Dracula and the Carpathian Mountains but its allure doesn’t stop there.
-On the contrary, Romania is a country that hides plenty of lesser-known anecdotes, historical gems, and facts and in this article, we’ll uncover 50 fun facts about Romania that even most well-traveled globetrotters don’t know.
+On the contrary, Romania is a country that hides plenty of lesser-known anecdotes, historical gems, and lesser known things and in this article, we’ll uncover 50 fun facts about Romania that even most well-traveled globetrotters don’t know.

 Table of Contents show